 The Sí were not to be underestimated.
 They could change shape or gender or even completely disappear.
 They could bestow good fortune, or bad.
 They could affect fertility.
 They could use their glamour as an enchantment, and their mischievous natures often led them to play tricks on people.

 They were also very adept with words, if one was ever fortunate or unfortunate enough to encounter them.
 Although they were said to be incapable of telling outright lies, they were so skilled at wordplay and twisting meanings that it was impossible to find out anything that they did not want you to know.

-The Sí were said to have a particular dislike of religion, but had their own morality code.
+The Sí were said to have a particular dislike of religion, but had their own moral code.
 It was not without its gaps, however.
 They had a somewhat cavalier attitude to other people’s property: What was yours, was theirs, and what was theirs was their own.
 They were also said to be sexually liberal, at least by the standards of the ordinary Irish folk who were awestruck and horrified by them in equal measure.

 The Sí of legend, therefore, had much in common with transvestites.
 And, by a fortuitous coincidence, Sí is pronounced “She”.
 How could we resist?